alem-platform/bootcamp-go/crunch03/README.md

 - Flag `--verbose` - displays information about the map size, the number of ticks, speed, map name, etc. Information is shown at the top.
 - Flag `--delay-ms=` - sets the animation speed in milliseconds.
 The default speed is `2500` milliseconds.

+> If a non-existent flag or argument is entered, an error must be displayed.

 ### Input Format

 The input consists of a grid of characters representing the initial state of the game, followed by optional flags.